· The Bloomfield Team

 2. Your Most Experienced People Are Within Five Years of Retirement

-This is the most urgent indicator, and the one with the hardest deadline.
+This is the most urgent indicator with the hardest deadline.

 If your senior machinist is 57 and plans to retire at 62, you have a five-year window to capture what they know.
-If your best estimator has been building quotes for 25 years and is starting to talk about slowing down, the clock is running.
-If your shop foreman has been managing the floor for two decades and knows every machine's quirks, every customer's requirements, and every operator's strengths, that knowledge has a shelf life attached to a person.
+If your best estimator has been building quotes for 25 years and talks about slowing down, the clock is running.
+If your shop foreman has managed the floor for two decades and knows every machine's quirks, every customer's requirements, and every operator's strengths, that knowledge has a shelf life attached to a person.

-The knowledge capture problem is not theoretical at shops where the average operator age is over 50.
-It is a business continuity issue.
-The question is whether the knowledge leaves when the person does, or stays in a system the next generation can access.
+The knowledge capture problem at shops where average operator age exceeds 50 is a business continuity issue.
+The question is whether the knowledge leaves when the person does or stays in a system the next generation can access.

 3. Your Quoting Process Takes Days When It Should Take Hours

-This is the indicator that shows up in the revenue line.
+This indicator shows up in the revenue line.

-Manufacturers that respond to RFQs in two days win 35% of bids.
-At five days, the win rate drops to 12%.
-If your average quote turnaround is more than 48 hours, and you know it should be faster, you are ready for AI.
+Manufacturers responding to RFQs in two days win 35% of bids.
+At five days, win rate drops to 12%.
+If your average turnaround exceeds 48 hours and you know it should be faster, you are ready for AI.

-The reason quoting takes so long at most shops is not that the estimator is slow.
-The estimator is fast at the actual estimating.
-They are slow at the research: finding similar past jobs, locating current material pricing, checking machine availability, reviewing quality history.
-Each data retrieval task adds 15 to 30 minutes.
+Quoting takes long at most shops because the estimator is fast at the actual estimating but slow at the research: finding similar past jobs, locating current material pricing, checking machine availability, reviewing quality history.
+Each retrieval task adds 15 to 30 minutes.
 Across a complex RFQ with multiple operations, secondary processes, and tight tolerances, the research phase can consume an entire day.

-Shops where quoting is the bottleneck, where the queue never clears, where RFQs sit for two or three days before someone starts working them, see the fastest ROI from AI implementation.
-The math is simple: more bids won from the same number of RFQs.
+Shops where quoting is the bottleneck see the fastest ROI from AI.
+The math is direct: more bids won from the same number of RFQs.

 4. Your Systems Do Not Talk to Each Other

-The ERP holds the work orders.
-The scheduling board is in a separate system, or on a whiteboard.
+The ERP holds work orders.
+The scheduling board is in a separate system or on a whiteboard.
 Quality data lives in a different database.
 Customer communications are in email.
-Machine data, if collected at all, sits in the controller or in a standalone monitoring system.
+Machine data, if collected, sits in the controller or a standalone monitoring system.
 Setup sheets are in binders.
 Process notes are in personal files.

 If getting a complete picture of a single job requires logging into three systems, opening two spreadsheets, and walking to the floor to check a whiteboard, your operation has a data connectivity problem.
-That problem is exactly what custom AI is designed to solve.
+Custom AI is designed to solve it.

-The value of AI increases in direct proportion to the number of disconnected data sources in an operation.
-Each connection the AI system makes between previously separated data creates visibility that did not exist before.
-When ERP data connects to quality data, you can see which part families generate the most nonconformance reports.
-When quoting data connects to production data, you can see where estimates consistently miss.
-When machine data connects to job data, you can see which setups produce the most efficient runs.
+The value of AI increases in direct proportion to the number of disconnected data sources.
+Each connection the system makes between previously separated data creates visibility that did not exist before.
+ERP data connected to quality data reveals which part families generate the most nonconformance reports.
+Quoting data connected to production data reveals where estimates consistently miss.
+Machine data connected to job data reveals which setups produce the most efficient runs.

 Disconnected systems are not a barrier to AI adoption.
-They are the reason AI adoption makes sense.
-The more scattered your data, the more value an intelligence layer creates by bringing it together.
+They are the reason it makes sense.

 5. You Need to Grow Without Adding Proportional Headcount

-The shop is at $10 million in revenue with 85 employees.
+The shop is at $10 million with 85 employees.
 The plan calls for $15 million within three years.
-Hiring 40 more people is not realistic.
+Hiring 40 more people is unrealistic.
 The labor market is tight.
 Training takes months.
 Physical space has limits.
-The growth needs to come from getting more output from the existing team and infrastructure.
+Growth must come from getting more output from the existing team and infrastructure.

 None of this replaces people.
 It makes the people you have more effective.
-A shop that can quote 60 RFQs per month with the same estimating team that used to handle 30 has doubled its front-office capacity without doubling its front-office cost.
-A floor where every operator has access to the knowledge base can run more part numbers with fewer quality issues and shorter setup times.
+A shop that can quote 60 RFQs per month with the same estimating team that used to handle 30 has doubled front-office capacity without doubling front-office cost.
+A floor where every operator has access to the knowledge base runs more part numbers with fewer quality issues and shorter setup times.

-If your growth plan requires doing more with the team you have, AI is the most practical way to close the gap between where you are and where you need to be.
+If your growth plan requires doing more with the team you have, AI is the most practical way to close the gap.

 The Readiness That Matters